TSE and ABP Legislation

-Regulation 999/2001 is implemented, in England, by the Transmissible Spongiform Encephalopathies (England) Regulations 2010 (SI 2010 No.801) (as amended by The Transmissible Spongiform Encephalopathies (England) (Amendment) Regulations 2013 (SI 2013 No. 336).
+Regulation 999/2001 is implemented, in England, by the The Transmissible Spongiform Encephalopathies (England) Regulations 2018.
 Separate but parallel legislation is in operation in Scotland, Wales and Northern Ireland.

 Regulation 2021/1372 regards the prohibition to feed non-ruminant farmed animals, other than fur animals, with protein derived from animals (pigs, poultry, ruminants (gelatin of) and insects)

 On 17 August 2021 the EU Commission adopted Regulation 2021/1372 amending Annex IV to Regulation 999/2001 of the European Parliament and Council as regards the prohibition to feed non-ruminant farmed animals, other than fur animals, with protein derived from animals.
 Regulation 2021/1372, which came into operation on 7 September 2021, permits the feeding to non-ruminant farmed animals with protein derived from animals (pigs, poultry, ruminants (gelatin of) and insects).
 It is the result of a long process of several years dedicated to the establishment of a robust, science-based legal framework including the development of effective methods of analysis for official controls.